 The best way to explore the walls is simply by taking an easy walk and enjoying the tour and the beautiful view of the sea and the city.
 Don’t miss a walk along the main city street Stradun but think twice before sitting down for coffee.
 Tip: first look at the price list.

-Check our City breaks offer for full Dubrovnik city break itinerary.
+Check our City breaks offer for the full Dubrovnik city break itinerary.

 4. ŠIBENIK CITY BREAK